Christian Curriculum & Learning Framework

-Our K-12 Biblical Studies curriculum aims to foster the development of each of the 6 Learner Attributes that describe what we strive to develop in all learners.
+Our K-12 Biblical Studies Curriculum aims to foster the development of each of the 6 Learner Attributes that describe what we strive to develop in all learners.

 BIBLICAL DISCERNMENT